pandey-ankit/helidon-mp/build-and-push-app-image/build-and-push-app-image.md

 ## Task 1: Build the Helidon Application Docker Image

-We'll start by preparing the Docker image that you will use to deploy on Verrazzano.

 We are creating a Docker image, which you will upload to the Oracle Cloud Container Registry that belongs to your OCI account.
 To do so you need to create an image name which reflects your registry coordinates.

 You need the following information: